megha201095/todo-app/README.md

 npm start
 ```

 Runs the app in the development mode.
+Parameter in the end of the URL can be anything.
-Open [http://localhost:5000](http://localhost:5000) to view it in the browser.
+Open [http://localhost:5000/call/greeting/7](http://localhost:5000/call/greeting/7) to view it in the browser.